Addressing Finite-Horizon MDPs via Low-Rank Tensor Value Approximation: Stochastic policy iteration

 \begin{remark} Note that with minor modifications, setting $M=1$ in BCTD-PE implies that at iteration $m$, the policy $\pi$ is determined by the factors from the previous iteration $\ccalQ^{(m-1)}$, i.e. $a' = \argmax_{a} \tenbQ^{(m-1)}(\bbi_{s'}, \bbi_{a}, h+1)$.
 Consequently, the empirical Bellman error becomes

 which can be interpreted as the empirical error of the optimal BEqs \eqref{eq::bellman_opt_equation}.
-This is the stochastic approximation of the value iteration method using low-rank tensors and is the main contribution of the conference version of this paper \cite{rozada2024tensorb}. \end{remark}
+This is the stochastic approximation of the value iteration method using low-rank tensors, and is the main contribution of the conference version of this paper \cite{rozada2024tensorb}. \end{remark}

 TD methods, however, introduce an alternative limitation.
 While the formulation in \eqref{eq::stochastic_problem_samples_td} is motivated by the BEqs, it is possible for \( L_{\xi^\pi}^{(m)}(\ccalQ^{(m)}) = 0 \) to hold despite \( \ccalQ^{(m)} \neq \ccalQ^{(m-1)} \).
 This inconsistency violates the Bellman structure, as the successive factor iterates should align to satisfy the BEqs.
-In a nutshell, we proposed two alternative approaches for policy evaluation.
-Both methods are run in combination with policy improvement to define S-BCGD-PI and BCTD-PI, which are used to estimate optimal policies.
+Furthermore, convergence of TD methods has been a long-standing challenge in RL \cite{bhandari2018finite, asadi2024td}.
+In a nutshell, we proposed two alternative approaches for policy evaluation: S-BCGD-PE, which is biased but convergent, and BCTD-PE, which is unbiased yet not convergent.
+Both methods are run in combination with policy improvement to define S-BCGD-PI and BCTD-PI, that are used to estimate optimal policies.